accelleran/ran-operation-guide/docs/modifying-ran650-or-ran550/index.md

 ### 1.1.
 Configuring Center Frequency

+Take into account that if system release 2022.4.0 is used, adjusting the center frequency will require applying the change on the RU and on the DU (extra step shown below).

 #### 1.1.1.
 Finding a Proper Frequency

 There are several limitations on the Frequencies that can be selected: